OuhscBbmc/redcap-manual-v1/designadv/multilanguage.md

 You may notice the yellow-orange button that says Save Changes.
 Unlike many functions in REDCap, this module has the save function at the top of the page, not the bottom.
 This same button will be used for changing any of the tabs to its left.
-If it is yellow, then changes have not been saved.
+If it is yellow-orange, then changes have not been saved.
 Click it now to save the changes made so far.
 You should see the button change to gray font.

-## Touring the MLM Tabs {#sec-designadv-mlmtabs}
+## Touring the MLM Tabs {#sec-designadv-multilanguage-tabs}

 MLM has tabs embedded in tabs -- and tabs embedded within those tabs!
 It is easy to get lost and sometimes hard to find certain functions.
 Let's click through these tabs and familiarize ourselves with them.

 The **Forms/Surveys** tab has two tabs embedded within it: English and Español.
-First you see the base language with a blue tab and an asterisk to the left of the word English.
+First you see the base language with a blue tab that says "*English."
-When you click on the word Español, you are switched to that tab, which now is the blue one.
+When you click on the word Español, you are switched to that tab, which now is the blue tab.

 We will not cover the next two tabs, **Alerts** and **Misc** because they usually are not used in e-consent projects.